OpenTermsArchive/contrib-versions/AttWireless/unknown.md

+**6.6   AT&T My Media CLUB**

+Your enrollment gives you the option to receive text messages each week on music trivia, news and more.
+Every 30 days your subscription will be automatically renewed and new credits added to your account which can be used to buy ringtones and graphics through the MEdia Mall.
+Music, Voice, Sound Effect Tones, polyphonic ringtones &. graphics are 1 credit.
+Unused credits expire at the end of each 30 day period.
+The 30 day period is not necessarily equivalent to a calendar month end or the billing cycle.
+You may terminate your subscription at any time by texting the word "STOP" to 7225.
+Any remaining credits will be available for the remainder of your subscription billing cycle.
+Savings claim based on price of Music Tones.
+Ringtone and graphics provided by independent providers.

-**6.6   Mobile Email**
+**6.7   Mobile Email**

 Requires e-mail account with compatible internet service provider and a downloaded or preloaded e-mail application for the wireless device.
 Access and use of Mobile Email is billed by total volume of data sent and received (in kilobytes) in accordance with your data plan.
-E-mail attachments can not be sent, downloaded, read, or forwarded on the mobile device.
+E-mail attachments cannot be sent, downloaded, read, or forwarded on the mobile device.
 Only a paper clip icon appears indicating an attachment.
 You must view attachments from your PC.
 Upgrades to the application may be required in order to continue to use the Service.
 Wireless data usage charges will apply for downloading the application and any upgrades.

-**6.7  Mobile Video**
+**6.8   Mobile Video**

 Compatible Phone and eligible data plan required.
 Service not available outside AT&T’s Mobile Broadband and 4G coverage areas.
 Premium content is charged at stated monthly subscription rates or at stated pay per view rates.
 Content rotates and is subject to withdrawal.
 Mobile Video is for individual use, not for resale, commercial purposes or public broadcast.
 Content can only be displayed on the device screen.
 No content may be captured, downloaded, forwarded, duplicated, stored, or transmitted.
 The content owner reserves and owns all content rights.
 All trademarks, service marks, logos, and copyrights not owned by AT&T are the property of their owners.
 Some Mobile Video content is intended for mature audiences and may be inappropriate for younger viewers.
 Parental guidance suggested.
 Use Parental Controls to restrict access to mature content.
 Content may be provided by independent providers, and AT&T is not responsible for their content.
 Providers may collect certain information from yor use for tracking and managing content usage.

-**6.8   AT&T Wi-Fi Services**
+**6.9   AT&T Wi-Fi Services**

 **AT&T Wi-Fi service use with a Wi-Fi capable wireless device is subject to the Terms of Services &.
 Acceptable Use Policy ("Terms") found at att.com/attwifitosaup.
 Your use represents your agreement to those Terms, incorporated herein by reference.** AT&T Wi-Fi Basic service is available at no additional charge to wireless customers with select Wi-Fi capable devices and a qualified data rate plan.
 Other restrictions may apply.

-**6.9   DataConnect Plans**
+**6.10   DataConnect Plans**

-**6.9.1   What Are the General Terms that Apply to All DataConnect Plans?**
+**6.10.1   What Are the General Terms that Apply to All DataConnect Plans?**

 A voice plan is not required with DataConnect plans.

 We may, at our discretion, suspend your account if we believe your data usage is excessive, unusual or is better suited to another rate plan.
 If you are on a data plan that does not include a monthly MB/GB allowance and additional data usage rates, you agree that AT&T has the right to impose additional charges if you use more than 5 GB in a month. provided that, prior to the imposition of any additional charges, AT&T shall provide you with notice and you shall have the right to terminate your Data Service.

-**6.9.2   Data Global Add-On/DataConnect Global Plans/DataConnect North America Plans**
+**6.10.2   Data Global Add-On/DataConnect Global Plans/DataConnect North America Plans**

 Available countries, coverage and participating international carriers included in the "Select International Roam Zone" and "Select Canada/Mexico Roam Zone" vary from our generally available Canada/international wireless data roam zones and may not be as extensive.
 The Select International Roam Zone is restricted to select international wireless carrier(s).
 Select Canada/Mexico Roam Zone is restricted to select wireless carrier(s) and coverage areas within Canada and Mexico.
 See att.com/dataconnectglobal for a current list of participating carriers and eligible roam zones.
 With respect to the countries included in the Select International Roam Zone, you will be restricted from accessing Data Service through any non-participating Canada/international wireless carriers that may otherwise be included in our generally available Canada and international wireless data roam zones.
 With the DataConnect North America Plan, you will be restricted from accessing Data Service through any non-participating Canada/Mexico wireless carriers that may otherwise be included in our generally available Canada and international wireless data roam zones.